 - Remove the packing list and School Secure Materials Inventory from box 1. - Remove the resealable package labeled "Test Coordinator Kit."
 Review the contents of this package and notify the LEA if additional materials are needed.
 Place the Test Coordinator Kit, and all of its contents, in a secure location to be retrieved after the completion of testing.
-The kit contains the following items: - Resealable plastic bag (holds all materials) - Paper bands for bundling and returning scorable test booklets (grade 3) and scorable answer documents (grades 4-high school)
+The kit contains the following items: - Resealable plastic bag (holds all materials) - Paper bands for bundling and returning scorable test booklets (grade 3) and scorable answer documents (grades 4-high school) - Pearson Return Labels for scorable materials (Scorable and nonscorable labels will be different colors.)

-- Pearson Return Labels for scorable materials (Scorable and nonscorable labels will be different colors.) - Pearson Return Labels for nonscorable materials (Scorable and nonscorable labels will be different colors.) - UPS Ground Return Labels for scorable materials - UPS Ground Return Labels for nonscorable materials - Pre-printed/pre-gridded Scorable Materials Return School Header - Student ID labels (one per student) - Student Roster - Pearson Return Instructions Sheet - Shipping Carrier Return Instructions - Follow all school health and safety protocols. - Count the materials received to verify that the quantities listed on the school packing list and Secure Materials Inventory were shipped as indicated, and also that there is an adequate number of Test Administrator Manuals, test booklets, answer documents (for grades 4-high school), and any needed accommodated materials for students in the school.
+- Pearson Return Labels for nonscorable materials (Scorable and nonscorable labels will be different colors.) - UPS Ground Return Labels for scorable materials - UPS Ground Return Labels for nonscorable materials - Student Roster - Pearson Return Instructions Sheet - Shipping Carrier Return Instructions - Follow all school health and safety protocols. - Count the materials received to verify that the quantities listed on the school packing list and Secure Materials Inventory were shipped as indicated, and also that there is an adequate number of Test Administrator Manuals, test booklets, answer documents (for grades 4-high school), and any needed accommodated materials for students in the school.
 After verifying the receipt of all secure materials, the STC must sign the Secure Materials Inventory form, and store with records.
 Schools will be provided a five percent overage of these testing materials.
-If additional materials are needed, submit an additional order through PearsonAccess^{next}.
+If additional materials are needed, submit an additional order through ADAM.
 Additional orders will be approved by OSSE.
-Schools will receive an approval or a response within 2 business days of additional order submission on PearsonAccess^{next}. - One Test Administration Manual will be provided for every 25 students registered in PearsonAccess^{next}.
+Schools will receive an approval or a response within 2 business days of additional order submission on ADAM. - One Test Administration Manual will be provided for every 25 students registered in ADAM.
 Additional orders for Test Administration Manuals are not permitted.
 Test Administration Manuals can be found at dc.mypearsonsupport.com.
-If an LEA optsout of receiving paper testing manuals, all manuals can be found at https://dc.mypearsonsupport.com/manuals/. - Record on the Secure Materials Inventory if the secure materials are scorable or nonscorable.
+If an LEA opts-out of receiving paper testing manuals, all manuals can be found at https:// dc.mypearsonsupport.com/manuals/. - Record on the Secure Materials Inventory if the secure materials are scorable or nonscorable.
 Sign the Secure Materials Inventory form and store with your records. - Ensure that any missing or damaged test booklets and answer documents are replaced.
-If additional materials are needed, submit an additional order through PearsonAccess^{next}. - Keep all test materials in centrally located, locked storage with limited access until distributing them to the Test Administrators.
-Test materials must be distributed only on the test administration day and must be returned to the STC for secure storage immediately after testing using the Chain of Custody Form (except when needed for accommodations). - Remind Test Administrators that all test materials are secure and must be returned immediately after testing. - Keep all boxes in which the test materials were delivered for returning materials when testing is complete. - Report the following occurrences immediately to Pearson using the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E. - Non-receipt of any packages of test booklets or answer documents listed on the School Packing List - Discovery of a damaged test booklet or answer document - Discovery of missing or duplicate sequence numbers on any test booklets or answer documents.
-Barcodes for test booklets are on the front cover in the lower right-hand corner. - Shipment status can be checked on dc.pearsonaccessnext.com under Setup>Orders & Shipment Tracking.
+If additional materials are needed, submit an additional order through ADAM. - Keep all test materials in locked storage with limited access until distributing them to the Test Administrators.
+Test materials must be distributed only on the test administration day and must be returned to the STC for secure storage immediately after testing using the Chain of Custody Form.
+Note: certain accommodations allow Test Administrators to have access to and review secure materials no more than two days prior to test administration.
+See guidance in the DC CAPE AF&A Manual for these exceptions. - Remind Test Administrators that all test materials are secure and must be returned immediately after testing. - Keep all boxes in which the test materials were delivered for returning materials when testing is complete. - Report the following occurrences immediately to Pearson using the Form to Report Contaminated, Damaged, or Missing Materials available in Appendix E. - Non-receipt of any packages of test booklets or answer documents listed on the School Packing List - Discovery of a damaged test booklet or answer document - Discovery of missing or duplicate sequence numbers on any test booklets or answer documents.
+Barcodes for test booklets are on the front cover in the lower right-hand corner. - Shipment status can be checked on ltr.adamexam.com under Orders>Shipment Tracking.